 “The Lord heard her prayer.
 As she was being led to execution, God stirred up the holy spirit of a young boy named Daniel, and he cried aloud.” —Daniel 13:44-46

-Susanna was "a very beautiful and God-fearing woman" (Dn 13:2).
-"Her pious parents had trained their daughter according to the law of Moses" (Dn 13:3).
+Susanna was “a very beautiful and God-fearing woman” (Dn 13:2).
+“Her pious parents had trained their daughter according to the law of Moses” (Dn 13:3).
 Susanna was happily married to Joakim, a very rich man who was the most respected of all the Jews in Babylon (Dn 13:4).
 Susanna was blessed with children in her marriage (Dn 13:30).
-Susanna was a very holy, beautiful woman, a beloved daughter, faithful wife, and devoted mother.
+She was a very holy, beautiful woman, a beloved daughter, faithful wife, and devoted mother.

 Then two wicked judges tried to force her to commit adultery with them by threatening to falsely accuse her of adultery and condemn her to death, if she did not give in to them.
 Susanna, however, chose to remain pure, faithful, and holy, even though she would lose her life, good reputation, marriage, and family (Dn 13:23).
 This was not the first evil act these judges had committed.
 They had subverted justice by “passing unjust sentences, condemning the innocent, and freeing the guilty” (Dn 13:53).
 They had also sexually abused several other women (Dn 13:57).

 The Lord saved Susanna’s life and reputation.
 He saved Susanna’s husband, parents, and children from being disgraced and traumatized.
 He stopped the judges’ subversion of justice and sexual abuse, which had gone on for years.
 The Lord transformed a perverted society by stirring up “the holy spirit of a young boy named Daniel” (Dn 13:45).